 As part of your degree requirements, you will:

-- Take courses in biology, chemistry, math and neuroscience to provide them with the core knowledge and laboratory skills in the field of neuroscience.
+- Take courses in biology, chemistry, math and neuroscience to provide you with the core knowledge and laboratory skills in the field of neuroscience.

 - Be prepared in scientific reading and writing, skills that employers and graduate and professional schools value.

-- Gain hands-on research experience in an area of neuroscience that will culminate into a senior thesis in their last year at Bay Path College.
+- Gain hands-on research experience in an area of neuroscience that will culminate into a senior thesis in your last year at Bay Path University.

 Five-year BS/MS Track:

 The University has established a five-year BS/MS track with the Neuroscience and Behavior Program (NSB) at the University of Massachusetts - Amherst, where Bay Path University Neuroscience undergraduates may have the opportunity to complete the terminal Master's degree within the NSB program, following graduation for Bay Path University.

 Requirements for Consideration: